Welcome to Kenya

 Although our last day in Kenya was chaotic, it was also saddening.
-We had all gotten so close to the people in our van, to our other travellers with us (even the people not in our van), and to our driver.
+We had all gotten so close to the people in our van, to our other travelers with us (even the people not in our van), and to our driver.
 One of the stops we made on our way to the airport was at a gas station ⛽️.
 Although our intention was to gather all of the trucks, we also used the opportunity to say goodbye to our drivers.

 The day we met our drivers, they all stood in a line, and we got to hear their names and a tiny bit about them.
 Now, for the last time, we’d get to see our drivers once more stand in a line to say their goodbyes.
 I’m sure they’re used to saying goodbye to tourists like us; their schedules are full of various travel companies and tourists.
 But, no matter how many times I say goodbye to someone in this situation, I’m always sad.